MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Nonzero if successful; otherwise zero.

 ### Remarks
- This member function implements the behavior of the Win32 macro, [ListView_SetItemCountEx](http://msdn.microsoft.com/library/windows/desktop/bb775095), as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)]and should only be called for virtual list views.
+ This member function implements the behavior of the Win32 macro, [ListView_SetItemCountEx](http://msdn.microsoft.com/library/windows/desktop/bb775095), as described in the Windows SDKand should only be called for virtual list views.

 ### Example
 <!-- TODO: review snippet reference  [!CODE [NVC_MFC_CListCtrl#36](../CodeSnippet/VS_Snippets_Cpp/NVC_MFC_CListCtrl#36)]  -->